kdgdkd/ramiho/README.md

 When you exit ramiho, the current alsa or midish connexions are saved in the favorite connexions folder.
 When opening ramiho, the program will automatically try to load those same connexions.
 This would come very handy if you wanted to work with a...

-### Raspberry Pi MIDI HOST
+### RaspberryPi MIDI HOST
-ramiho, as suggested by it's name, was originally conceived to run on a headless, offline Raspberry Pi 3b, operated with an external numeric pad, and providing audio feedback through a small speaker connected to the mini-jack output.
-That is why all the functionalities of ramiho can be accessed by using only numbers and math operators, and why it speaks.
+ramiho, as it's name only partially suggests, was originally conceived to run on a headless, offline Raspberry Pi 3b, operated with an external numeric pad, and providing audio feedback through a small speaker connected to the mini-jack output.
+That is why all the commands require only numbers and math operators, and why it speaks.

 Running ramiho on a headless Raspberry Pi will turn it into a smart USB MIDI HOST.
 You would need to connect the Raspberry Pi to the network and enable SSH so you can access the CLI or ramiho's console interface (sorry what¿) from another device.

 #### running offline

- You could also branch a speaker and run it offline.
+Or you could also branch a speaker and run it offline!
-First, you will need a text-to-sound engine; there's espeak, I like festival.
-Text will be piped into the tts engine ($tts variable in fCONF_INIT).
+The audio feedback is generated by a text-to-sound engine(I like festival).
  To configure a different tts engine and to activate sound by default, edit these lines in the script's fCONFIG function:
 ```bash
 tts="festival --tts"
 soundon='true'
 ```
 You can also turn sound on and off by sending **98** in the main interface.

-If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/git/numpad.png), you may want to deactivate BloqNum, so the buttons send functions (like arrows, END or PgDn) instead of numbers.
-For ramiho, these functions represent devices 1 to 9 (the number in the same button); so if you press PgDn button (number 3), you'll hear the name of the third device in the list.
-Operators dealing with connexions, like + and - work just the same.
+If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/git/numpad.png), clic BloqNum to enter 'device mode'.
+The buttons will send functions (like arrows, END or PgDn) instead of numbers, and ramiho will read aloud the name por ports 1 to 9 (the number in the same button).
+So if you press AvPag button (number 3), you'll hear the name of the third device in the list.
+You can use operators, like + and -, to connect the ports in this mode guided only by ramiho's voice.

 ## Customization

 ramiho works as an ALSA connexion interface and MIDI monitor out of the box, without any tralala.
 But there are a number of defaults that can be customized to the user's own preferences... which is half of the fun of using open-source software!
 Some of the changes require that you open ramiho on a text editor and look for the relevant function; it shouldn't be difficult to figure out (otherwise, please shout).